zloishavrin/The-Newtons-Method/README.md

 The derivative is calculated as the limit of the ratio of the increment of a function to its argument: lim(∆y/∆x).

+# Preview
+You can use the online Newton's Method solution [here](https://zloishavrin.github.io/The-Newtons-Method/).